 You can use this with multiple ranges as well.
 The following example shows a traditional use case and 2 other ways of using implicit intersections.
 While the first version uses the reference, the second uses named ranges.

 The Total columns are calculated by the values in Qty in Stock and Purchased columns.
-To apply this to the other rows can copy the formulas, or use the AutoFill feature.
+To apply this to the other rows, copy the formulas or use the AutoFill feature.

 VALUE Errors

-The most likely cause of #VALUE! errors is the formula placement.
-If the formulas and the referenced ranges don’t have share a row or column, you will get this error.
+The most likely cause of #VALUE!
+Errors are the formula placement.
+You will get this error if the formulas and the referenced ranges don’t share a row or column.

 Explicit Intersections

 Explicit intersections are intersections of two ranges.
-As opposed to implicit intersection, you can supply each range and bind them with an intersection operator - the space character (“ “).
+Unlike implicit intersection, you can supply each range and bind them with an intersection operator - the space character (“ “).

 The formula returns the sum of cells in C4:D5 in the following example.
 The space between B4:E5 and C2:D7 ranges means that Excel will evaluate their intersection, which is C4:D5.